Sam Patch

-Sam Patch (1799 – November 13, 1829), known as "The Jersey Jumper", "The Daring Yankee", or the "Yankee Leaper" became the first famous American daredevil after successfully jumping from a raised platform into the Niagara River near the base of Niagara Falls in 1829.
+Sam Patch (1807 – November 13, 1829; some sources believed his birth year to be 1807) was known as "The Jersey Jumper", "The Daring Yankee", or the "Yankee Leaper" became the first famous American daredevil after successfully jumping from a raised platform into the Niagara River near the base of Niagara Falls in 1829.

 Biography

 Early life

 Sam Patch was born to Mayo Greenleaf Patch and Abigail McIntire and was the fifth child of the family that included Molly, Greenleaf, Nabby, Samuel (died as an infant), Samuel, and Issac.

 Sam was raised in Pawtucket, Rhode Island, where he began working as a child laborer spinning cotton in a mill.
 When he was not working, he entertained other boys by jumping off the mill dam.
 By his early 20s, he was working at a mill in Paterson, New Jersey, and was jumping off ever-higher spots.
 He was beginning to attract crowds for his well-advertised stunts.
 On September 30, 1827, he jumped off the 70 ft Passaic Falls (The Great Falls of Paterson) in New Jersey, pleasing a large crowd that had gathered.
 He repeated this jump at least two more times.
 On August 11, 1828, Patch jumped 100 feet at Hoboken, New Jersey.
 He became known in the press as "Patch the Jersey Jumper."
 Patch continued his career jumping from bridges, factory walls, and ships' masts.